 All the participants collected their favourite photographs and were all set to make an art journal out of it.
 To make an art journal one can use whatever materials are available at home, like bits of paper, newspaper, sketch pens, craft paper, colourful papers, cello tapes, leaves or any random thing they want to add to the journal to make it more interesting.
 Sakshi kept interacting with every participant during the workshop and asked about their favourite memory.

 At the end of the workshop, every participant was happy to show the art journals they had created.
 The most interesting thing about this particular workshop was that everyone’s work was unique and different from one another.
 Sakshi was delighted to see everyone’s creativity.
 Later she showed some of her art journals and the participants appreciated all her work.
 The workshop was a productive and creative session for everyone!

-Rajasthan Studio keeps conducting such fun and creative workshops on a regular basis to keep everyone productive and creative.
+Rooftop keeps conducting such fun and creative workshops on a regular basis to keep everyone productive and creative.

 Stay safe, and creative and keep learning new art forms with us every day.
 Here’s us signing off, until we see you again!